gsa-archived/digital-gov-drupal/docs/faq.md

 See docs here https://api.drupal.org/api/drupal/core%21modules%21views%21views.theme.inc/group/views_templates/11.x

 3. Partials and templates follows a similar convention to the old hugo site to render the data.

-### What about HCD guides?

-HCD guides uses the Guide Landing Page content types and is different than all other landing pages.

-### How are taxonomies used?

-For the resources page, there are 6 "meta-topics" that are created as a taxonomy.
-The HCD guides glossary too.

-### How do I debug the page data?

-Use `dump()` or pass a variable to inspect: `dump($authors_data)`.

 ## What is embedded content?